What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?

 • Determining fetal lung development and maturity (Note: It is crucial to test for fetal lung maturity if your baby needs to be delivered early)

-• Diagnosing Rh disease4
+• Diagnosing Rh disease

 What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?
 2

-How Is Amniocentesis Performed?
+How Does Amniocentesis Work?

 What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?
 3